kiototeko/IMU2Music/docs/index.md

 Embedding size/Maximum sequence length | Val.
 Loss | Val.
 Accuracy
 -------------------------------------- | ------ | ---------
-128 | 3.190127 | 0.201736
+128/128 | 3.190127 | 0.201736
-256 | 3.373361 | 0.115365
+256/256 | 3.373361 | 0.115365
-512 | 3.880303 | 0.044054
+512/512 | 3.880303 | 0.044054
 128/512 | 3.297678 | 0.054384

 In this first table we show both the validation loss and accuracy while using different embedding sizes and maximum sequence lengths.
-As we can see from the results, as the maximum sequence length increases the accuracy drops as the model has to predict a greater number of events per IMU readings.
-Likewise, as the embedding size increases, the number of parameters increases and therefore the training time also increases.
-The reason why at first we use the same embedding size as the maximum sequence length was to see the two carried some relationship, as in the original model from \[[4](#references)\], both values were the same.
+As we can see from the results, as the maximum sequence length and embedding size increases, the accuracy drops as well as the loss, as the model has to predict a greater number of events per IMU readings and has to learn an embedding with more parameters.
+But the interesting thing here is that if we increase the maximum sequence length but maintain the embedding size as 128, the loss doesn't increase that much with respect to the 128/128 case, while the accuracy does suffer.
+Qualitatively speaking, lower loss, not necessarily higher accuracy is what makes the music sound better, as we do not need the MIDI events to match perfectly, but just to resemble the original audio.
+The reason why at first we use the same embedding size as the maximum sequence length was to see if the two carried some relationship, as in the original model from \[[4](#references)\], both values were the same.
+Now we present another table were we show the same performance metrics as the past one, but in here we compare our different architectures:

 Method | Val.
 Loss | Val.
 Accuracy
 -------------------------------------- | ----- | ---------